Wallace-F-Rosa/scrape-data-breaches/README.md

 # Data breaches scraper
 This scraper gets data from [Wikipidia's List of Data Breaches](https://en.wikipedia.org/wiki/List_of_data_breaches) and returns a json list containing the data of all databreaches.
-Built using Python and pandas.
+Built using Python, pandas and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#).

 Each data breach contains: